 What could this mean for current patients?

 While the test won’t directly affect current patients of the disease, the findings will surely go a long way in the study of proteins and their involvement in the disease.
-In fact, current research in this area is providing ‘a very promising avenue of investigation’.
+In fact, current clinical research in this area is providing ‘a very promising avenue of investigation’.
 A study by the University of Bristol was able to identify a decrease in the levels of a particular protein called ‘Dynamin related protein 1’ (Dpr1) in the prefrontal cortex of patients’ brains.
 More recently, researchers at St. Jude Children’s Hospital have been able to pinpoint a pathway in microglial cells, the primary immune cells of the brain and central nervous system, that may be prone to a buildup of a harmful protein linked with Alzheimer’s.

-With USF’s results adding to a now growing list of positive results coming from this area of the industry, it’s becoming more and more likely that we could see some sort of treatment developed from protein research.
-What current patients can do now, in the meantime, is starting to consider the possibility of involving themselves in protein-related trials; as a lack of participation, as demonstrated in clinical trials across the board, could be the difference of finding a cure in several years rather than a decade.
+With USF’s results adding to a now growing list of positive results coming from this area of the industry, it’s becoming more and more likely that we could see some sort of treatment developed from protein clinical studies.
+What current patients can do now, in the meantime, is start to consider the possibility of involving themselves in protein-related trials; as a lack of participation, as demonstrated in clinical trials across the board, could be the difference of finding a cure in several years rather than a decade.